YouTube-Enhancer/extension/README.md

 - **Remember Last Volume:** This option remembers the last volume set and applies it to future videos.

 - **Enable Maximize Player Button:** Adds a button to the player to maximize the video player for a better viewing experience.

+- **Enable Video History:** Keeps track of the position of the videos you have watched and asked to resume playback upon loading the video again.

 ### 2. Scroll Wheel Volume Control Settings